 A series of five map sheets shows the seafloor topography and geology of the inner continental shelf between Nahant and Gloucester, Massachusetts including Salem Sound and parts of western Massachusetts Bay.
-This map (sheet 1) shows seafloor topography in shaded-relief view, colored by water depth, with selected bathymetric contours overprinted in black.
-Sheet 2 shows shaded-relief topography in grayscale, sheet 3 shows grayscale backscatter intensity, sheet 4 shows shaded-relief topography colored by backscatter intensity, and sheet 5 shows seafloor geology.
+This map (sheet 2) shows seafloor topography in gray scale, shaded-relief view, with selected topographic contours overprinted in light gray.
+Sheet 1 shows shaded-relief topography in color, sheet 3 shows grayscale backscatter intensity, sheet 4 shows shaded-relief topography colored by backscatter intensity, and sheet 5 shows seafloor geology.
 These maps are produced as part of a cooperative effort by the U.S. Geological Survey (USGS) and the Massachusetts Office of Coastal Zone Management (CZM) to systematically map the seafloor geology offshore of Massachusetts.
 This map sheet is accompanied by a more extensive report on DVD-ROM that presents a description of the data collection, processing, and analysis procedures used to create these maps.
 The DVD-ROM also includes copies of all data layers in GIS format, and the original data used to validate the geologic interpretations.